PetrDlouhy/django-assert-element/README.rst

 Simple TestCase assertion that finds element based on it's path and check if it equals with given content.

-This is more useful than the default Django `self.assertContains()` because it will find the element and show differences if something changed.
+This is more useful than the default Django `self.assertContains(response, ..., html=True)` because it will find the element and show differences if something changed.
 The test also tries to ignore differences in whitespaces as much as possible.